EQUIPMENT/CHECKOUT ROOM (ECOR) POLICIES

 RESERVATIONS: Reservations are made online through our connect2 server found at comm.unc.edu/reservation.
 Only authorized persons will be allowed to make reservations.
 Reservations are time-sensitive.
 Plan to arrive before your scheduled check-in and check-out times to avoid a violation.
 Arriving late could create a violation and cancellation of a reservation.
 These reservations will be made on a first come/first served basis.
 Reservations may not be made for equipment that is already checked out.

 RENEWALS: Equipment reservations may not be renewed.
-If equipment is expected needing an extension, a new reservation must be made.
+If an equipment extension is needed, a new reservation must be made.
 All equipment must be returned and re-scanned for the new reservation.
 Contacting the Media Technician with requests to renew a reservation will be denied.

 Violations include, but are not limited to: